Protecting the Future of Information: LOCO Coding With Error Detection for DNA Data Storage: Algorithms and Balancing the DNA Sequence

 \subsection{Balancing the D-LOCO Codes of Odd Lengths}

 Suppose each message is encoded into a codeword in $\mathcal{D}_{m,\ell}$, where $m$ is odd and Bridging Scheme~I is applied.
 Note that each sequence of odd length has necessarily nonzero disparity.
 For a codeword $\mathbf{c} \in \mathcal{D}_{m,\ell}$, let $\mathbf{\bar{c}}$ be the codeword in $\mathcal{D}_{m,\ell}$ obtained by replacing each $A, T , G, C$'s in $\mathbf{c}$ by $C, G, T, A$, respectively.
-Here, $\mathbf{\bar{c}}$ will be called the complement of $\mathbf{c}$ as $g(\mathbf{\bar{c}})+g(\mathbf{c}) = N(m)-1$ (see also \cite{ahh_loco}).
+Here, $\mathbf{\bar{c}}$ will be called the {\textit{complement}} of $\mathbf{c}$ as $g(\mathbf{\bar{c}})+g(\mathbf{c}) = N(m)-1$ (see also \cite{ahh_loco}).
 For example, the complement of $GAATC$ is $TCCGA$ and vice versa.
 Observe that this is possible for any $\mathbf{c} \in \mathcal{D}_{m,\ell}$ because of the intrinsic symmetry of the D-LOCO code stemming from the intrinsic symmetry of the set of forbidden patterns.
 Observe also the relation between disparities: $p(\mathbf{\bar{c}})=-p(\mathbf{c})$.

 \begin{lemma} Using the above setup, there is a balancing procedure so that a D-LOCO coded sequence of length $K(m+1)$ has global disparity in $[-m-1,m+1]$, for odd $m$.
 In particular, the order of the global disparity is $O(m)$, and thus, it is independent of the overall sequence length for fixed $m$. \end{lemma} \begin{IEEEproof} We prove this by induction on $K$.
 If $K=1$, the result is immediate.
-For an induction hypothesis, assume that a coded sequence $\mathbf{s}$ of length $K(m+1)$ has global disparity in $[-m-1,m+1]$.
-The $(K+1)^{\textrm{th}}$ codeword can be chosen from $\{\mathbf{c}, \mathbf{\bar{c}}\}$ such that it has opposite disparity sign to the one of $\mathbf{s}$ (while the new bridging letter can have any disparity).
-Thus, the resulting coded sequence will have disparity in $[-m-1,m+1]$.
+For an induction hypothesis, assume that a coded sequence $\mathbf{s}$ of length $K(m+1)$ has global disparity in $[-m-1,m+1]$. {The $(K+1)^{\textrm{th}}$ codeword $\mathbf{c}$ can be replaced, if necessary, by its complement $\mathbf{\bar{c}}$ so that it has opposite disparity sign to the one of $\mathbf{s}$ (while the new bridging letter can have any disparity).} Thus, the resulting coded sequence will have disparity in $[-m-1,m+1]$.
 The minimum (resp., maximum) disparity is achieved, for example, if $\mathbf{s}$ has disparity $-m-1$ (resp., $m+1$) and the new codeword along with its bridging symbol have disparity $0$.
 This finishes the induction argument. \end{IEEEproof}

 \begin{remark} Using the above balancing procedure, there are two codewords to encode each message.
 Thus, one can use at most ``half of the D-LOCO codebook'' for distinct messages, i.e., precisely $2^{\lfloor \log_2(\frac{1}{2}N(m)) \rfloor}$-many codewords correspond to unique messages each.
 Hence, our D-LOCO codes achieve the minimum possible rate loss; specifically, the one-bit penalty in the message length achieved by our balancing procedure results in the minimum rate loss.
 Moreover, this balancing penalty does not affect the capacity achievability of D-LOCO codes (see Section VI in \cite{ahh_loco} for a thorough discussion). \end{remark}